kulics/koral/book-en/document.md

 dictionary : Dict[Int, Int] = Dict_of[Int, Int]()  // empty
 ```
 ### Access
-Similar to the list, we can also use the index to access the data directly.
+Similar to the list, we can also use the `Get` function to access the data directly.

 E.g:
 ```
-Print( dictionary.("a") )
+Print( dictionary.Get("a") )
 ```
 ### Change Element
-Similar to lists, we can also use assignment statements to change elements.
+Similar to lists, we can also use `Set` function to change elements.

 E.g:
 ```
-dictionary.("b") = 5
+dictionary.Set("b", 5)
 ```
 Different from the list, if the index is an index that does not exist, it will not be wrong, and the value will be directly assigned to the new key.
 ### Common operations
 ```
-dictionary.("d") = 11        // Add Element
+dictionary.Set("d", 11)      // Add Element
 dictionary.Remove("c")       // Delete the specified index element length := dictionary.Size()  // Length
 ```